Updated – May 2026

 ✨ With AI

-- • AI provides decision plus reasoning chain
+- • Agent provides decision plus full reasoning chain

 - • Factor weights visible for each decision